 The 2011 Stock Option Incentive Plan (the "Plan") was approved by the shareholders of Posera in September 2011.
 The Plan provides for a rolling maximum number of Posera Shares that may be issued upon the exercise of stock options, being 10% of the issued and outstanding Posera Shares at the time of grant.
 On June 29, 2016, the Corporation's shareholders approved an amendment to the Plan, whereby the rolling maximum number of Posera shares that may be issued was increased from 10% to 15% of Posera Shares outstanding at the time of the grant.
 Any increase in the total number of issued and outstanding Posera Shares will result in an increase in the available number of Posera Shares issuable under the Plan, and any exercises of options will make new grants available under the Plan.
 The Plan was re-approved by the Shareholders of the Corporation on June 18th, 2014 and June 29th, 2016.
-Finally, as of May 24th, 2018, Posera was authorized to issue 17,969,532 options under the Plan, of which 8,487,250 are outstanding and remain unexercised.
+Finally, as of May 27th, 2019, Posera was authorized to issue 17,969,532 options under the Plan (being 15% of the Corporation's issued and outstanding Common Shares), of which 7,404,750 are outstanding and remain unexercised (which represents approximately 6.2% of the Corporation's issued and outstanding Common Shares).